By Lucy Searle

-2. The best nursery room colors work for an easy transition from baby to child
+2. The best nursery colors work for an easy transition from baby to child

-'In terms of color choices for your nursery, neutral shades are very popular as these will make the transition from baby to toddler seamless, they also work brilliantly with other rooms in your home,' continues Cydney Ball, Assistant Buyer of Nursery at John Lewis.
+'In terms of color choices for your nursery ideas, neutral shades are very popular as these will make the transition from baby to toddler seamless.
+They also work brilliantly with other rooms in your home,' says Cydney Ball, assistant buyer of nursery at John Lewis.

-3. Nursery room window ideas – which to choose?
+3. Nursery window ideas – which to choose?

 If your baby's room faces the street, doubling up on blinds and curtains will help cut down on traffic noise and the voices of passersby, too.